pushkar100/notes-clean-code-architecture/10-SOLID-principles.md

 The dependency inversion principle is similar to other principles that are related to the delineation of abstractions, such as the interface segregation principle, but is specifically concerned with dependencies and how these dependencies are directed.
 As we design and build abstractions, we are, implicitly, setting up a **"dependency graph"** (For example, `Calendar` depends on `Event` which depends on `EventLocationCalculator` which depends on two things: `DistanceCalculator` and `GeoCoder`).

 **Dependency graph** lets us observe where, if anywhere, our low-level implementations (details) impact our high-level abstractions.

+### Having an eye for DIP (avoiding violations)

+- When a high level module is depending on a low-level module, ask if that low level module is abstract enough?
+If not, we can create an abstraction and the low level module can inherit from that while the high level module expects any implementation of that abstraction
+  - Ex: A `Person` class (HL) should not depend on `PersonRelationship` class (LL) and its methods such as `getChild`.
+Instead we should have an abstract class, `PersonBrowser` which is inherited by `PersonRelationship` and `Person` can expect to receive any PersonBrowser in constructor arguments.